viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 {{% /tab %}}
 {{< /tabs >}}

-Run this code to see your mock sub motor toggling between running and idle in real time from the Viam app!
+Run this code to see your mock sub-part's motor toggling between running and idle in real time from the Viam app!

 {{<gif webm_src="/tutorials/build-a-mock-robot/go-start-demo.webm" mp4_src="/tutorials/build-a-mock-robot/go-start-demo.mp4" alt="Code runs and prints resource list">}}